THE HYDROGEN MOLECULE

 SAFETY PRECAUTIONS

-liquid hydrogen is a cryogen and presents dangers (such as frostbite) associated with very cold liquids.
+Liquid hydrogen is a cryogen and presents dangers (such as frostbite) associated with very cold liquids.
 Hydrogen dissolves in many metals and in addition to leaking out, may have adverse effects on them, such as hydrogen embrittlement, leading to cracks and explosions.
 Hydrogen gas leaking into external air may spontaneously ignite.
 Hydrogen fire, while being extremely hot, is almost invisible, and can lead to accidental burns.

 That said, all conventional fuels present with handling and storage problems of their own.
 Petrol and natural gas being extremely combustible - and yet used daily, without presenting undue danger.